dougeby/IntuneDocs/intune/email-settings-configure.md

 	- **Windows Phone 8.1**
 	- **Windows 10 and later**
 6. From the **Profile** type drop-down list, choose **Email**.
-7. Depending on the platform you chose, the settings you can configure will be different.
+7. Depending on the platform you chose, the settings you can configure are different.
 Go to one of the following topics for detailed settings for each platform:
 	- [Android for Work and Samsung Knox Standard settings](email-settings-android.md)
 	- [iOS settings](email-settings-ios.md)
 	- [Windows Phone 8.1 settings](email-settings-windows-phone-8-1.md)
 	- [Windows 10 settings](email-settings-windows-10.md)
 8. When you're done, go back to the **Create Profile** blade, and hit **Create**.

-The profile will be created and appears on the profiles list blade.
+The profile is created and appears on the profiles list blade.
 If you want to go ahead and assign this profile to groups, see [How to assign device profiles](device-profile-assign.md).

 ## Further information

 ### Remove an email profile

 If you want to remove an email profile from a device, edit the assignment and remove any groups of which the device is a member.
-Note that you cannot remove an email profile in this way if it is the only email profile on a device.
+You cannot remove an email profile in this way if it is the only email profile on a device.

 ### Securing email access